-Surgical staples for internal use are medical devices used to deliver compatible staples to internal tissues during surgery.
+Surgical staplers for internal use are used to deliver staples to tissues inside the body during surgery for:

 - Quick placement